i2y/wasabi/README.md

 ## Features
 - Wasabi enables you to create both desktop and web apps using only Go.
 A little knowledge of HTML/CSS can help.
 - It works seamlessly with CSS frameworks like [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/).
-- It simplifies development by unifying backend and frontend, minimizing data transfer and eliminating the need for JavaScript or APIs.
+- It simplifies development by unifying backend and frontend, minimizing data transfer and eliminating the need for JavaScript or backend APIs.
 - It has declarative UI flavor.

 ## A Quick Overview